Jordylek/Jordylek.github.io/README.md

 ### Awards
 * Bloomberg Quantitative Finace PhD Fellowship, Spring 2022
 * Finalist for the Two-Sigma PhD Diversity Fellowship, 2022

+### Teaching
+I was TA for the following classes at UC Berkeley
+* Fall 2021, STAT 134: Concepts of Probability
+* Fall 2022, STAT 201B: Introduction to Statistics at an Advanced level

 ### Hobbies
 I am passionate of dance, African culture and African History.
 I dance and teach Kizomba and UrbanKiz.
 I also love food and music.